rob-mission/rome/content/contact/_index.en.md

 ---
 ## CONTACT

-Thanks for your interest in this ministry in Italy.
+Thanks for your interest in this ministry.
 For more information, feel free to get in touch and we will get back to you soon!

 {{< form-contact >}}